Use placeholders to create email signatures that adapt to the email sender

 The QR Code image placeholder

-This placeholder allows you to add a QR code image based on text or information pulled from your Active Directory to your signature template.
+This placeholder allows you to add a QR code image based on text or information pulled from your Microsoft Entra ID (Azure Active Directory) to your signature template.
 When you configure this placeholder (Fig. 6.), you can type any text and/or add placeholders, and it will all be changed into a QR Code image.
 You can also change the size of the QR Code image based on the number of characters to be included.
 If you use placeholders, you need to remember that:

 - You can change the properties of each placeholder by right-clicking it and choosing Edit placeholder.